citusdata/test-automation/README.md

 This will only list clusters which are in your default region.
 You can specify a region with the `--region` flag.

+To get the host of the master you can run: `aws cloudformation describe-stacks --stack-name CS3 --query Stacks[0].Outputs[0].OutputValue`.

 # Connecting to the master

 The script should have given you a connection string to use.
 You can also find the